mikeraab/docker101/Participant-Guide.md

 ## CI/CD Integration with GitHub, DockerHub and OCCS

-> *Note - This section is optional, time permitting.
+> *Note - this section is optional, time permitting.
 You may complete it after the HOL.*

 Container Cloud Service can be adapted into any Continuous Integration and Continuous Deployment (CI/CD) process, since you can connect multiple registries as needed.